nagasudhirpulla/taming_python/blog/skills/flask_submounting.md

 ## Use cases
 Mounting an application under a URL prefix can help in
 * dispatching multiple flask applications from a single server
-* Placing the flask application behind a reverse proxy like
+* Placing the flask application behind a reverse proxy like (ngnix or IIS) with a URL prefix.
+URL prefix is required because the reverse proxy can serve multiple applications each with different URL prefix

 ### extract variables from URL segments
 ```py